Inserm-IST/MTW-MeSH-Docker/README.md

 python3 //app/tools/mesh-nt2trx.py mesh_YYYY-MM-DD_....nt.gz
 ```

-You should now have a translation file `mtw-trx_YYYY-MM-DD.nt.gz`
+You should now have a translation file `mtw-trx_YYYY-MM-DD.nt.gz` in your local `mesh-data` folder.

 ## Delete the old MeSH dataset :